Install Guide#

 Anaconda Navigator showing Spyder

-If Spyder does not start via this method or you prefer to use the command line, open Anaconda Prompt (Windows) or your terminal (other platforms), type conda activate base then spyder.
+If Spyder does not start via this method or you prefer to use the command line, open your system terminal (Anaconda Prompt on Windows), and type conda activate base then spyder.

 Updating with Anaconda#

-With Spyder installed in Anaconda’s base environment, first update the anaconda meta-package, and then Spyder itself (in case there is a newer version than that pinned to the anaconda metapackage).
+With Spyder installed in Anaconda’s base environment, first update the anaconda meta-package, and then Spyder itself.
 In your system terminal (or Anaconda Prompt if on Windows), run:

 conda update anaconda